 CH 221Z General Chemistry I

 Explores and applies principles and applications of chemistry.
 Emphasis on measurement, components of matter, atomic and molecular structure, quantitative relationships including foundational stoichiometry, and major classes of chemical reactions.
 This course is part of the Oregon Common Course Numbering System.
+This course has prerequisites of Math and college-level Chemistry.
+Students may fulfill the Chemistry requirement by completing an accepted course or by scoring 70 or higher on the Chemistry Placement Test.

 Credits